 The Felt REST API allows you to programmatically interact with the Felt platform, enabling you to integrate Felt's powerful mapping capabilities into your own workflows and pipelines.

-You are able to create and manipulate Maps, Layers, Elements, Sources, Projects and more.
+You are able to create and manipulate Maps, Layers, Annotations, Sources, Projects and more.

 All Felt API endpoints are hosted at the following base URL: